jugeeya/UltimateTrainingModpack/README.md

 ## Frame Advantage

 Practice moves on shield to find out the frame advantage of the moves performed.
-Best used with Infinite Shield.
+Best used with Shield Toggles set to Infinite.

 ## Hitbox Visualization